 When to Hire and When to Wait

 When to wait: if you cannot define the strategic question in a single sentence, you are not ready.
-“We need a strategy” is not a strategic question.
-“Should we enter the Dallas market or double down on Houston, given our current delivery capacity?” is a strategic question.
+“Organizations need a strategy”.
+Is not a strategic question.
+“Should organizations enter the Dallas market or double down on Houston, given the current delivery capacity?”.
+Is a strategic question.
 The specificity of the question determines the quality of the engagement.
 Vague questions produce vague deliverables.

 The diagnostic-first approach reduces risk.
 Spend $5K-$10K on a two-week diagnostic before committing to a $25K-$50K strategy engagement.
 The diagnostic confirms whether the problem is strategic, operational, or leadership-driven.
 It defines the strategic question with precision.
 It prevents the most common failure mode: paying for answers to questions you have not yet defined.